Nimblesafe Help

 Incident workflow

-The active workflow currently uses these statuses:
+The live workflow currently uses these statuses:

 The configured progression is: